newday0609/API-Design/guidelines/Documentation.md

 Documentation publication relies on adding `front matter` to your `markdown` files.
 To add your teams `APIs` into the portal, you need to:

-1. Add the correct `Publication Front Matter`
+1. Add the correct `Publication Front Matter`.
+2. Add values to the OpenAPI specification.
-2. Open a `PR` to the [Documentation Repository](https://github.com/NewDayCards/NewDay.Docs.DevPortal.Content) with your `markdown` and `Open API Spec` files.
+3. Open a `PR` to the [Documentation Repository](https://github.com/NewDayCards/NewDay.Docs.DevPortal.Content) with your `markdown` and `Open API Spec` files.

 ### Adding Publication Front Matter